-/N/ ark Or 'ם ιvi aí K .
-UI IC.

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39058 Peloton Interactive, Inc. (Exact name of registrant as specified in its charter) 47-3533761 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation of organization) ldentification No.) 10001 125 West 25th Street, 11th Floor New York, New York (Zip Code) (Address of principal executive offices) (866) 679-9129 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.000025 par PTON The Nasdaq Stock Market LLC value per share Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended (Exchange Act) during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ☒ Nó ☐ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer \times Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2020

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 001-39058

+Peloton Interactive, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware 47-3533761

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employe Identification No

+125 West 25th Street, 11th Floor 10001

+New York, New York (Zip Code)

+(Address of principal executive offices)

+(866) 679-9129 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.000025 par value per share PTON The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange

+Act of 1934, as amended (Exchange Act) during t such reports); and (2) has been subject to such fil quired to file Indicate by check mark whether the registrant has Rule 405 of Regulation S-T (§232.405 of this charequired to submit such files).
+Yes ☑ No ☐ Indicate by check mark whether the registrant is company, or an emerging growth company.
+See and "emerging growth company" in Rule 12b-2 of the definition ons of "large accelerated filer," "a Large accelerated filer Accelerated filer

+Non-accelerated filer ⊠ Smaller reporting company □ Emerging growth company □ □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\square$ No $\boxtimes$

-As of April 30, 2020, the number of shares of the registrant's Class A common stock outstanding was 206.067.364 and the number of shares of the registrant's Class B common stock outstanding was 77,164,869.
+As of October 30, 2020, the number of shares of the registrant's Class A common stock outstanding was 255,512,826 and the number of shares of the registrant's Class B common stock outstanding was 37,019,599.